ST541-Fall2020/swankydoodledandy-project-randomtrees/basic_deterministic_trees.md

 devtools::load_all()
 ```

-# Develop recursive function to make trees from deterministic inputs here.
+The function <b>deterministic\_tree()</b> allows the user to make trees
+from deterministic inputs.
+The input arguments are given below, as well
+a limited exploration of what most the arguments do.

 ### Input arguments